The man: Do you know this theater is haunted?

 The man: Good bye.

 I have to mention this movie because it is, hands down, the simplest and yet oddest movie I’ve ever seen.
+This Taiwanese film is listed as a comedy and a drama.
 I rented it back when we had movie rental places; I had selected it because it was described as a “valentine for movie lovers”.

 The plot, if you can call it that, is that it is the last night before a Chinese movie theatre closes down.
 It is showing an old kung fun movie.
 There are a handful of patrons in the seats.
 Some may be ghosts.

 There is more action on the screen than in the theatre.
 There are exactly 14 words spoken in the entire film.
 The biggest action sequence is watching the ticket taker with a bad limp, walk up the stairs to give a sticky bun to the projectionist.
 It is obvious that she does this with great care and love and significant effort–all lost on the projectionist who barely notices her.
 She then walks back the way she came.

 90 some odd minutes of film, folks, and I’ve just told you all you need to know.

 And yet, this movie won awards… so I must not have received the valentine… For me, this movie is like watching paint dry…and perhaps that is its essence… the final moments of a theatre in its death throws…